Tiling dense hypergraphs: Proof of the main results

 \subsubsection{General terminology}

 For an integer $n\geq1$, we let $[n]=\{1,\dots,n\}$.
 For $x,y,z \geq 0$, we write $x = y \pm z$ to mean $y - z \leq x \leq y+z$.
 We express some of the constant hierarchies in standard $\gg$-notation.
-To be precise, we write $y \gg x$ to mean that for any $y \in (0, 1]$ there exists an $x_0 \in (0,1)$ such that for all $x_0 \geq x$ the subsequent statements hold.
-Hierarchies with more constants are defined in a similar way and are to be read from left to right.
+To be precise, we write $y \gg x$ to mean that for any $y \in (0, 1]$ there exists an $x_0 \in (0,1)$ such that for all $x \in (0,x_0]$ the subsequent statements hold.
+Hierarchies with more constants are defined in a similar way and are to be read from left to right following the order that the constants are chosen.
 Moreover, we tend to ignore rounding errors if the context allows~it.

-For a (directed) hypergraph $H$, we write $v(H)=|V(H)|$ for the \emph{order} of $H$ and $e(H) = |E(H)|$ for its \emph{size}.
-For $S \subset V(H)$, we denote by $H - S$ the (directed) hypergraph obtained from $H$ by deleting the vertices $S$ and all edges containing elements from $S$.
-We call $H[S]=H- (V(H) \sm S)$ the (directed) hypergraph \emph{induced} by $S$.
-For convenience, we say \emph{subgraph} instead of \emph{(directed) subhypergraphs}.